 We frequently become so over-focused on ourselves and our own personal well-being that we wind up building huge walls.
 We lose the ability – or even desire – to see the bigger picture and the possibilities that life presents to us.
 We become so focused on “me” that we sometimes begin scrutinizing even the most insignificant events to determine their potential impact on our personal lives.
 We become victims of ourselves and frankly, we become so busy being busy that we lose track of where we thought we wanted our lives to wind up in the first place.

-That said, it might be a great time to stop focussing on “me” and start focusing on “others”.
+That said, it might be a great time to stop focusing on “me” and start focusing on “others”.
 From being the receiver to being the giver.
 And no, I’m not even implying that this requires any major change in the things we do every day.
 It may eventually lead to that but it’s not a critical part of the initial process.

 Focusing on Others